 Woodfarm House is over 500 years old even though our Suffolk holiday cottage business has only been in existence since 2010.
 To match the farmhouse, the history of Suffolk goes back thousands of years, even as far back as the stone age!
 Standing tall amongst this rich history are some magnificent Castles and we often get asked by our guests which ones they should visit.
 So here’s our mini-guide to the Castles of Suffolk.

 The picturesque county where our Suffolk holiday cottage business is situated has been home to some fourteen different castles (that are known about), among these the two which are probably most worth visiting are Framingham Castle and Orford Castle.
 These are the two ‘must-sees’ during your Suffolk holiday cottage break.

-The most popular are without a doubt Framlingham and Orford, both with lovely little towns around them, but the others are all worth a a visit to grab a little bit of history and again, pictureseque little towns around them.
+The most popular castles in Suffolk are without a doubt Framlingham and Orford, both with lovely little towns around them, but the others are all worth a visit to grab a little bit of history and again, picturesque little towns around them.

 Framingham castle has been remarkably well preserved and is certainly worth a visit.
 It is a stunning example of a late 12th-century castle, surrounded by parkland and estates.
 It was once at the centre of a vast network of power and influence.
 Its owners for over 400 years were the Earls and Dukes of Norfolk, the supreme magnates in East Anglia – rich, ambitious and influential both at home and abroad.